ibringfaith/cross-impact-analysis-of-order-flow-imbalance/README.md

 ```bash
 touch .gitignore
 ```
-4. Run the script to fetch the data and save it to CSVs
+4. Run the script to fetch the data and save it to CSVs in the data folder
 ```bash
 python scripts/fetch_data.py
 ```